-About the 2023 Sale & Instructions
+About the 2024 Sale & Instructions

 We have scanned in all puzzle images and posted them on our website along with descriptions and current bidding on the Sale List page, so you can view and study them as you wish.
 The List Price is the starting price and bids are not accepted below that price; Current Bid Price shows the highest bid received to date (if any) for that puzzle.
 Please note we plan to keep up to date as best we can the Sale List with respect to the latest Current Bid for each puzzle, so you can check the bid status for the puzzles you are interested in before submitting bids.
 If you have questions, we welcome your emails.
 And you will have to email us your bids (much preferred as I can recheck bidding after the close).
 Note: there is no on-line bidding like Ebay.

-2022-23 was another challenging year as we moved away from the presence of COVID-19 in our daily lives.
-Because of Bob’s inability to “let go” of many puzzles he worked so hard restoring, son, Conrad, has stepped in again and pulled many from our collection.
-Hence, there are exhibition-class puzzles on the sale list which are also displayed in the Armstrong Collection.
+son, Conrad, has stepped in and done much of the sale preparation work Hence, there are exhibition-class puzzles on the sale list which are also displayed in the Armstrong Collection.

 1. Restoration